MarcosEsparza/engineering-portfolio/README.md

 - Ran bend-loss tests on the TecQuipment H408 for multiple bend radii, measuring head loss across fittings.
 - Calculated flow rate, Reynolds number, and loss coefficients *k* and *k<sub>L</sub>* and compared results to Moody/Blasius correlations.
 - Discussed how friction and minor losses impact real piping systems and design of fluid networks.
+- Connected these results to real piping networks in energy and industrial plants, where friction and minor losses impact pump sizing, operating cost, and reliability.
 - **Report:** [PDF](/engineering-portfolio/assets/img/Lab%204%20Bend%20Loss.pdf)

 ---